 I found no button latency, with basically identical results in the HumanBenchmark click test vs the Nixeus Revel.
 The lift-off distance is extremely low, tracking at less than one DVD in height.
 (In contrast, most mice are somewhere between 1 and 2 DVDs.)
 The light buttons can be an issue, but it does not take long to train yourself to be careful of the weight you put on the buttons.
 The actual DPI is spot-on with the listed DPI, which is better than could be said for most mice.

 To be entirely honest, it is hard to find things wrong with this mouse.
 It is extremely solid, lightweight, with an excellent sensor, all wrapped up in a cheap package that frankly should be more expensive for what it is.
 It comes with the Logitech software and quality assurance, which are excellent, and ticks most if not all boxes for most game types.
-I rate this mouse at 9.8 out of 10, only held back by the super-sensitive button issue.
+The only drawback is the super-sensitive button issue.